Roll for Real

 - IPEVO V4K

-8MP document camera — our top tested recommendation
+8MP document camera; our top tested recommendation

 - Dragon Rig (DIY)

-3D-print from our free STL files + parts list
+3D-print from the free files on Printables

 - Modern iPhone on Mac

-Use your iPhone as the dice camera when running Rollsight on a Mac
+Use your iPhone as the dice camera when running RollSight on a Mac

 Would likely work well